 Sistering is a multi-service agency for at-risk, socially isolated women and trans people in Toronto who are homeless or precariously housed.

-We have been serving this community for over 35 years, validating the experiences of women and trans people regardless of outcomes.
+We have been serving this community for 40 years, validating the experiences of women and trans people regardless of outcomes.
 Community members come from diverse backgrounds and include women and trans people who are experiencing, or have experiences with: substance use and mental health issues; disability; trauma and violence; immigration, refugee, and undocumented status.

 A world where all women and trans people, in all our diversity, are safe, respected, valued and treated with dignity.
 All women and trans people have equitable opportunities to thrive and participate in inclusive communities.

 We create a safe, welcoming and non-judgmental space for women and trans people.
 We are guided by principles of feminism, anti-racism and anti-oppression.
 We offer practical and emotional support to those who experience social isolation, homelessness or precarious housing, trauma and violence, discrimination, substance use, or need mental health support.
 Our equitable programs and services enable women and trans people to take greater control over their lives.
 We work in collaboration with others in the community to change the social conditions that endanger the welfare of women and trans people.

 Our model is trauma informed, guided by feminism, anti-racism and anti-oppression principles, and the following core values: